core-wg/senml-spec/draft-ietf-core-senml.md

 {::include ex11.gen.wrap.json}
 ~~~~

-In the above example the Base Name is in the "bn" tag and the "n" tags
+In the above example the Base Name is in the "bn" attribute and the "n" attributes
 in each Record are the empty string so they are omitted.

 Some devices have accurate time while others do not so SenML supports